FenixEdu/fenixedu.github.io/dev/api/index.md

 > <i class="icon-chart-area"></i> - Curricular information about both enrolling and teaching courses.
 > <i class="icon-basket"></i> - Information about payments and debt.

 ### GET /about

 <i class="icon-lock-open"></i>

 This endpoint returns some basic information about the institution where the application is deployed.
-It also returns a list of RSS feeds.
+It also returns a list of RSS feeds, the current academic term, available languages and default language.

 #### Example Request
 ```GET``` http://fenix.ist.utl.pt/api/fenix/v1/about